virmitio/python_text_adventure/python_adventure.md

 `Get_Room_Exits(int Room_ID)` -- Return ordered list of connected Room_ID: (North,East,South,West)

-`Parse_Command(string Command)` -- Extract first word as command, then call related function with remainder of string as parameter?
-  - --> Default:  "I don't understand that command."
-  - --!
-Remember to include a "Help" function to list permitted commands!

 `GetObjectID(string Name)` -- Int.
 Find object which matches `Name` in the object list and return that object's ID.
 Returns `-1` if not found.

 `IsUsable(int Object_ID)` -- Boolean.
 Look up if the given object works with the `Use` command.